Bmaina/PromiseWatch/README.md

 6. Results print as a summary table; thumbnail URLs for each case's current-period imagery print at the end for visual spot-checking.
 7. Update `resolved_results.json` with any new numbers so the frontend reflects the latest run.

-## Operating constraints — what's real vs. roadmap
+## Operating constraints- what's real vs. roadmap

 The hackathon brief names seven conditions a solution should account for.
 Honest status on each, checked against what's actually built rather than planned: